bastienmichaux/notes/g/cs/data.md

 Signed integers have a **sign bit** that tells the computer if the sequence of bits must be understood as a positive or negative number.

+The maximal and minimal values of an integer depend on their size.
+A 32-bit unsigned integer has a maximal value of 2^32.

+Usually some values are reserved for representing infinity (positive or negative) and the invalid number (**NaN** or "Not a Number", for example the result of a division by zero).

 ### Floats

 Floats (short for floating-point binary number) represent real numbers: integers, but also fractions, positive or negative, any number that can be represented as a single point on a line.
 They're called floats because because the decimal point can "float" to the left or right.

-Floats are inspired by the scientific notation of numbers, where 0.2 is expressed as `2 * (10^(−1))`, 987 as `9.87 * (10^2)`.
+Floats are inspired by the scientific notation of numbers, where 0.2 is expressed as `2 * (10^(−1))`, 987 as `9.87 * (10^2)`, and so on.

-**Precision:** All floats have a finite precision depending on the number of bits allowed to represent them.
-Precision is the number of digits after the decimal point: 3.23 has precision 2, 500 has precision -2.
-It must be finite because computers cannot hold an infinite amount of numbers.
-Most programs use single-precision (32 bits) or double-precision numbers (64 bits) for floats.
+**Precision:** Precision is the number of digits after the decimal point: 3.23 has precision 2, 500 has precision -2.
+All floats have a finite precision depending on the number of bits allowed to represent them.
+Precision must be finite because computers cannot hold an infinite amount of numbers.
+Most programs use single-precision (32 bits) or double-precision (64 bits).

 To represent floats:
 1. the first bit is the **sign bit**: positive or negative.